-The first responsibility of the legal profession is consciousness about HIV/AIDS, and about the relevant legal principles which affect the performance of their professional tasks.
+The first responsibility of the judiciary is consciousness about HIV/AIDS, and about the relevant legal principles which affect the performance of their professional tasks.

-At the outset of this epidemic, I was taught by Dean June Osborn, of the Michigan School of Public Health, that the first rule in HIV/AIDS law and policy is to base all action and responses upon sound data.
-That data will require those involved in relevant decisions and the exercise of governmental power (including in the courts) to know what they are dealing with, and what they are talking about.
+At the beginning of this epidemic in the 1980s, I was taught by Dean June Osborn, of the Michigan School of Public Health, that the first rule in HIV/AIDS law and policy is to base all action and responses upon sound data.
+That data will require those involved in relevant decisions and the exercise of governmental power (including in the judiciary) to know what they are dealing with, and what they are talking about.

-This is why it is important that all lawyers today, in every country, should have more than a layman's understanding of HIV/AIDS.
-As I shall demonstrate, the epidemic is beginning to affect millions of people.
-It will have enormous implications for the running of courts, the decision-making in cases, relationships with colleagues, and the legal profession's role in the community.
+This is why it is important that all judicial officers today, in every country, should have more than a layman's understanding of HIV/AIDS.
+As I shall demonstrate, the epidemic affects millions of people.
+It will have enormous implications for the running of courts, the decision-making in cases, relationships with colleagues, and the judiciary's role in the community.